openregulatory/templates/templates/techdoc/62304/sop-change-management.md

 Changes proposals can originate from various sources, e.g.:

- * Customer feedback
+* Internal design ideas
 * Market research
- * Internal ideas
+* Customer feedback (see process for feedback management)
+* Post-Market Surveillance (see process for post-market surveillance)

 They can originate from anywhere inside the company.